umass-cs-377/lock-free-lab/README.md

 ./lock_vs_spin <num_threads> <num_iters> <array_size>
 ```

-- Number of threads: represents the number of worker thread that will do the work.
+- Number of threads: represents the number of worker threads that will do the work.
-- Iterations per thread: represents the number of time each thread will enter the critical section
+- Iterations per thread: represents the number of times each thread will enter the critical section.
-- Array size: represents the amount of work inside the critical section
+- Array size: represents the amount of work inside the critical section.

 ### Step 2: How to measure the performance